Denver Public Schools To Discuss Extension To School Year

 — Director Tay Anderson (@DirectorTay) February 17, 2021

-Some parents who talked to CBS4 last month expressed concern about the availability of the COVID-19 vaccine and the summer heat in classes without air conditioning.MORE NEWS: 11-Year-Old Boy Shot In Aurora Sunday Night
+Some parents who talked to CBS4 last month expressed concern about the availability of the COVID-19 vaccine and the summer heat in classes without air conditioning.MORE NEWS: Chapter 11 Bankruptcy: Alamo Drafthouse Chain Entering Restructuring Agreement

 The DPS work session to discuss the potential change begins at 4:30 p.m. on Thursday.